fversnel/fversnel.github.io/_posts/2017-11-21-spotify-domain.markdown

 **favorites** and put your favorite songs in there.
 No need for a separate 'favorites' concept.

-**Following** is still very useful, allowing you essentially refer to playlists by another artist, user, whatever and receiving updates to the playlist as well.
+**Following** is still very useful, allowing you refer to playlists by another artist, user, whatever and receiving updates to the playlist as well.

 # Set theory